seinecle/mk99/src/main/asciidoc/subdir/network-analysis-for-business_temp_common.md

 image:round_portrait_mini_150.png[align="center", role="right"]
 This course is made by Clement Levallois.

+Discover my other courses in data / tech for business: https://www.clementlevallois.net

+Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] e is made by Clement Levallois.

 Discover my other courses in data / tech for business: http://www.clementlevallois.net